Skip to code content (skip section selection)

 SIDEWALK.
 That portion of a public street between the curb line, or the lateral lines of the roadway if there is no curb and the adjacent property line that is intended for the use of pedestrians.

-(T) Pawn Shop.
+(S) Pawn Shop.
 Any establishment engaged in the loaning of money on the security of personal property pledged in the keeping of the pawnbroker, and the sale of such property.
+Outdoor storage shall be considered an accessory use and permitted only as set forth in the Use Regulations Table (Table 2-1 § 155.202).

-(4) Uses that are strictly wholesale and not available to the general public shall not be allowed in the B-1 or B-2 zoning districts.
+(3) Uses that are strictly wholesale and not available to the general public shall not be allowed in the B-1, B-2 or B-3 zoning districts.

 (2) A Class C buffer (see § 155.402) shall be established along any side of the property where the self-storage facility abuts or is across the street from a residential use or a public right-of-way.